Nick Ahmed Player Props: Diamondbacks vs. Padres

 Nick Ahmed At The Plate

-- In eight of 11 games this season (72.7%) Ahmed has picked up a hit, and in three of those games he had more than one (27.3%).

-- He has not gone deep in his 11 games this year.
+- He has not hit a long ball in his 13 games this season.

-- He has scored in four games this year (36.4%), but has had no multi-run games.
+- He has scored a run in four of 13 games so far this season.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.